zoogeny/zoogeny/books/story-self/outline.md

 Consider the order:

+01. Title page
+02. Publisher info
+03. Dedication
+04. Acknowledgements
+05. Table of contents
+06. Introduction

-* On rising at dawn
+07. Chapter 1 - On rising at dawn
-* On daily rituals
+08. Chapter 2 - On daily rituals

-* Value of submission
+09. Chapter 3 - On descriptions

-* Value of cycles
+10. Chapter 4 - Value of cycles

-* Value of love
+11. Chapter 5 - Value of love
-* Value of prayer
+12. Chapter 6 - Value of prayer

-* On descriptions
+13. Chapter 7 - Value of submission

-* On "The One"
+14. Chapter 8 - On "The One"

+15. Appendix 1 - Pharaohs Procession
+16. Appendix 2 - Pharaohs Ascent

+17. Afterword